Isolation of phase edges using off-axis q-plate filters: Discussion

 \subsection{Optimization of off-axis q-plate displacement}

-We considered the second $4f$ system to determine the optimized displacement of an off-axis q-plate, which results in highest correlation coefficient between the isolated PO and ideal PO edges.
-We consider a similar PAO target, as mentioned in Section \ref{POaperture}.
-The radius of the circular aperture (AO) (1.45 mm) and the length of the square (300 \textmu m) in the phase test target were set using a super Gaussian function.
-Then, they were multiplied by shifting the square PO by 0.25 mm in the $x$ direction and 0.375 mm in the $y$ direction from the center (Fig. \ref{D1_1} (a)).
+Now we consider to optimize displacement of an off-axis q-plate in the second $4f$ system to obtain the highest correlation coefficient between the isolated PO and ideal PO edges.
+We assumed a similar PAO target as mentioned in Section \ref{POaperture}, i.e., the radius of the circular aperture (AO) and the length of the square shape in the phase test target are 1.45 mm and 300 \textmu m through magnification by the first $4f$ system, respectively, and their edges are modeled by using super Gaussian function of order 3.
+Then, they were multiplied by shifting the square PO by 0.25 mm in the $x$ direction and 0.375 mm in the $y$ direction from the center (see Fig. \ref{D1_1} (a)).
 The simulation dimension and pixel size were $5 \times5$ mm and $0.01 \times0.01$ mm, respectively.
 We used a q-plate in the Fourier domain to prepare simulation similar to our experimental setup.
-We Fourier-transformed the object, multiplied it with the q-plate function, and inversely Fourier-transformed the spectrum to achieve the on-axis edge enhancement of the object.
-We used the ideal q-plate function (omitting $1/r$) to achieve the ideal edge enhancement of the PO.
-To isolate the PO edge from the AO edge, we used $k_0=\frac{k}{f_1}r_0$ to shift the q-plate.
-Here, $f_1$ denotes the focal length of Lens 1 and $r_0$ denotes the shift in the spatial domain.
-Figures \ref{D1_1} (b) and (c) show the edge enhancement of the PAO and the ideal PO edge enhancement using an on-axis q-plate, respectively.
+We Fourier-transformed the object, multiplied it with the q-plate function, and inversely Fourier-transformed the modified spectrum to achieve the on-axis edge enhancement of the object.
+We used the ideal q-plate function with omitting $1/r$ convolution to achieve the ideal edge enhancement of the PO.
+To isolate the PO edge from the AO edge, we used $k_0=\frac{k}{f_1}r_0$ to shift the q-plate, where $f_1$ denotes the focal length of Lens L1 and $r_0$ denotes the shift in the spatial domain.
+Figures \ref{D1_1} (b) and (c) show the edge enhancement of the PAO using an on-axis q-plate including $1/r$ convolution term and the ideal PO edge enhancement with omitting $1/r$ convolution, respectively.